 A great family spot and a decent brown trout lake, this original sockeye spawning ground in the Deschutes Basin’s pre-dam era these days can be anything but subtle when the kokanee are biting.
 Yet, kokanee here are fickle and some years run small.
 “Depending on the year it can be very good,” Wise said.

 Suttle Lake also has a bonus bag of 25 kokanee in addition to trout.

 Big, rather shallow for a typical kokanee hot spot and has a reputation for being hard to master, this upper Deschutes impoundment ranges from frustrating to fantastic.

-But fluctuating water conditions and other factors can make the boom and bust cycles particularly severe.
+But fluctuating water conditions and other factors can make the boom and bust cycles particularly severe, and recent years have been pretty terrible, to be honest.
 The kokanee can run quite big here.
 Best to check ODFW’s weekly recreation report for recent success rates.